A composer viewing this century's music. [UCSD Lecture II]

 frustration, he might adopt a kind of active neutralism that in controversial

-cases tends toward "wishing "a plague on both of your houses,"
+cases tends toward "wishing "a plague on both of your houses," editors and

 The Golden Ram.